BasujitaBhattacharya/valetKeyPattern/README.md

 ![architecture](https://raw.githubusercontent.com/hugogirard/valetKeyPattern/main/diagram/architecture.drawio.png)

 In this example the Azure Function doesn't use a private endpoint and this is for simplicity purpose.
 In **production** all traffic should pass in the Application Gateway with a WAF.
+Using a private endpoint for the Azure Function will mean you will need to have a self hosted runner to deploy the code.
+This is oen reason why we kept the function public here.

 The function will return you a SAS token, you will need to construct the URL to retrieve the picture.